All Episodes

 People are sick of it, they tell me.

-But and that's who I am.
+And that's who I am.

 I haven't changed.

-And I'm like, I don't want that.
+I'm like, I don't want that.

-I don't why don't you wear different shirts?
+I don't, why don't you wear different shirts?

-They you know, my family's obsessed with how I dress because I wear jeans and either shoes or cowboy boots or sneakers.
+You know, my family's obsessed with how I dress because I wear jeans and either shoes or cowboy boots or sneakers.

 That's it.

-And I don't know, I mean, because I don't want him, I don't need him.
+I mean, because I don't want them.

-I I feel uncomfortable wearing a suit every day.
+I feel uncomfortable wearing a suit every day.

 I don't even wear a suit every day.